 For the task of de-noising the pulsar signals and generating a meaningful latent representation, we resort to the popular unsupervised approach of the Variational Autoencoder, a deep learning framework that reconstructs a given input after being subjected to dimensionality regularization and stochasticity \citep{kingma2014autoencoding}.
 We refer to \citep{Lousto:2021dia} for mathematical details and present a methodological overview instead.
-For each pulse, $\mathbf{x_i}$, its mean $\mu$ and standard deviation $\sigma$ are generated from a neural network encoder and a latent sample $\mathbf{z_i}$ is derived from its variational (usually Gaussian) approximation $q_{\phi}(\mathbf{z_i}|\mathbf{x_i})$.
-This is then (normally) passed through an identical but reversed neural network decoder to get the reconstructed output $\mathbf{\hat{x}_i}$ and the error in reconstruction is leveraged as an optimization objective.
-The information bottleneck allows the network to capture only the meaningful variations within the data distribution and discard any irrelevant noise.
-The stochasticity that the \textit{variational} approach brings is that a regularization term in the objective function encourages the encoding network to learn a structurally meaningful latent distribution, such that 'walks' in the latent space produce coherent interpolations between points.
+For each pulse, $\mathbf{x_i}$, its mean, $\mu$, and standard deviation, $\sigma$, are generated from a neural network encoder and a latent sample $\mathbf{z_i}$ is derived from its variational approximation $q_{\phi}(\mathbf{z_i}|\mathbf{x_i})$ of a Gaussian distribution.
+This is then passed through an identical but reversed neural network decoder to get the reconstructed output $\mathbf{\hat{x}_i}$ and the error in reconstruction is leveraged as an optimization objective.
+The information bottleneck allows the network to capture only the meaningful variations within the data distribution, encoded within the dimensions of the latent space, and discard any irrelevant noise.
+The stochastic nature of the \textit{variational} approach encourages the encoding network to learn a structurally meaningful latent distribution, such that 'walks' in the latent space produce interpretable interpolations between data points or across features.